prescottadam/ArcDpsUpdater/README.md

 ## Instructions

-1. Download zip file from binaries
+1. Download zip file from [binaries](https://github.com/prescottadam/ArcDpsUpdater/tree/master/binaries)
-2. Unzip
+2. Unzip to where you want it to live
-3. Run the exe
+3. (optional) Create a shortcut in a convenient location
+4. Run it

 ## Usage